Skip to main content

 If Trail’s End did not book a store that works for your unit, you may:

-Add it as a Unit-Booked Store in your Leader Portal.
+• Add it as a Unit-Managed Store in your Leader Portal.